All Products

 Step 1: Prepare the ECS client

 Prepare an ECS instance.
-This ECS instance is used for subsequent operations, such as importing data and running tests.
+This instance is used for data import and running the benchmark.

 Step 2: Prepare the PolarDB-X instance

-When you create the PolarDB-X instance, deploy it in the same VPC as the ECS instance.
+1. Create a PolarDB-X instance.
+Deploy it in the same VPC as the ECS instance.

 2. Add the internal IP address of the ECS instance to the whitelist of the PolarDB-X instance.